iagox86/dnsutils/README.md

 That can be useful for stealth, although I kinda prefer using the :NXDomain approach, since it looks like literally nothing is there. :)

+Note that this only makes sense to use if you expect somebody to query you directly - you don't want to send your own authoritative requests upstream because that would cause an infinite loop.
+So definitely use passthrough sparingly. :)

 ### dnstest